kjs452/KennysOpenDSKY/README.md

 + `kennysagc.h` - the assembled code. produced by running `assembler.py`.
 + `KennysOpenDSKY.ino` - an empty file to satisfy the Arduino CLI sketch requirements.
 + `KennysOpenDSKY.dump` - a dump of the AVR nano assembly code for the Arduino version
-+ `assembler.py` - Python 3 program which assembles the assembly code into a C header file.
++ `assembler.py` - Python 3 program which assembles the assembly code into byte codes.
 + `Makefile` - A simple makefile to compile on Linux and also compile/upload the sketch using the Arduino CLI tools.
 + `dsky` - The **curses simulator** executable produced on linux